Jalen Brunson NBA Playoffs Player Props: Knicks vs. Heat

-The New York Knicks, Jalen Brunson included, take the court versus the Miami Heat at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Jalen Brunson be on the court for the New York Knicks at 7:30 PM on Tuesday against the Miami Heat in the 2023 NBA Playoffs.

-In this article we will look at Brunson's prop bets, using stats to help you make good selections.
+Below we will look at Brunson's stats and trends, helping you make good predictions on prop bets.

 Jalen Brunson Prop Bets vs. the Heat